 For our final testing metric, we estimated the cost of running each of these units for a summer and scored their performance based on how much additional cost they would add to your power bill.
 This accounts for the remaining 15% of the total score.
 We did this by making a few assumptions on the cost of electricity and how much usage the A/C will get, but the relative ranking should be the same, even if your usage is wildly different.
 The Whynter ARc-122DS Elite is about average when it comes to energy consumption, earning it a 5 out of 10 in this metric.

 For our projected cost, we assumed that you would run the A/C for 12 hours a day, every single day of summer (90 days).
 We also assumed that 2 of those hours would be on high, right when you got home to quickly cool the house, then the remaining 10 would be on low to keep it cold.
 We measured the power draw of each unit on both modes with a wattmeter, then used $0.135 per kilowatt-hour to compute the total cost for a summer.
 For the ARC-122DS Elite, this led to a projected 1000.8 kilowatt-hours used and an additional $131.61 added to your electric bill.
-You can see how this compares to the rest of the group in the chart below.

 This air conditioning unit isn't a fantastic value, as you can get comparable performance with a slightly less expensive unit, but it is totally worth it to pay a little bit extra for the ARC-122DS Elite if you deal with triple-digit temperatures on a regular basis.